clownCoding/3D-Puzzle-Game/README.md

 # 3D-Puzzle-Game
-Unity version is 2021.3.19f1c1, project type is URP
+Unity version is 2021.3.19f1c1
+Project type is URP